sktime/enhancement-proposals/steps/27_BasePkg/step.md

     model_ckpt_kwargs={"monitor": "train_loss_epoch"}, # for ModelCheckpoint
     )
     ```
-    Here we have passed nothing to `exclude`, but as we have `scalers` to save (see `datamodule_cfg`), the model checkpoints and scalers would be saved and logged in `artifacts.json`.
+    Here we have passed nothing to `exclude`, but as we have `scalers` to save (see `datamodule_cfg`), the model checkpoints and scalers would be saved and logged in `artifacts.yaml`.
     The output would look like this:
     ```terminaloutput
     INFO: The model checkpoints are saved in checkpoints/model_ckpt/
     INFO: The scalers and target normalizer are saved in checkpoints/scalers/
-    INFO: All the artifacts saved are logged in checkpoints/artifacts.json
+    INFO: All the artifacts saved are logged in checkpoints/artifacts.yaml
     ```
-    And `artifacts.json` would look like this:
+    And `artifacts.yaml` would look like this:
-    ```json
-    {
-    "artifacts": {
+    ```yaml
+    artifacts:
-        "best_model" : "checkpoints/model_ckpt/best_model.ckpt",
+        best_model : "checkpoints/model_ckpt/best_model.ckpt",
-        "scalers" : "checkpoints/scalers/scalers.pkl",
+        scalers : "checkpoints/scalers/scalers.pkl",
-        "target_normalizers" : "checkpoints/scalers/target_normalizers.pkl",
+        target_normalizers : "checkpoints/scalers/target_normalizers.pkl",
-        "model_cfg" : "checkpoints/configs/model_cfg.pkl",
+        model_cfg : "checkpoints/configs/model_cfg.pkl",
-        "datamodule_cfg" : "checkpoints/configs/datamodule_cfg.pkl",
+        datamodule_cfg : "checkpoints/configs/datamodule_cfg.pkl",
-        "trainer_cfg" : "checkpoints/configs/trainer_cfg.pkl",
+        trainer_cfg : "checkpoints/configs/trainer_cfg.pkl",
-        "datamodule_metadata" : "checkpoints/metadata/datamodule_metadata.pkl"
+        datamodule_metadata : "checkpoints/metadata/datamodule_metadata.pkl"
-      }
-    }
     ```

 #### Load
 To load the artifacts, the user has just one end-point - `pkg.load()`.
-They must pass a path to the directory where `artifacts.json` is saved.
+They must pass a path to the directory where `artifacts.yaml` is saved.
 This directory must contain all the artifacts the user want to load.
-If the user want to skip loading any specific artifact that is present in the `artifacts.json`, they 3 options:
+If the user want to skip loading any specific artifact that is present in the `artifacts.yaml`, they 3 options:
 - add that to `exclude` in `pkg.save`.
-- OR add a new key `"skip"` in the json and add the list of artifacts that need to be skipped there
+- OR add a new key `"skip"` in the yaml and add the list of artifacts that need to be skipped there
-- OR a more dangerous take - delete that entry from the json, but that would lead the loss of location of that artifact.
+- OR a more dangerous take - delete that entry from the yaml, but that would lead the loss of location of that artifact.
 We should not have a `exclude` (or similar) param in `load` to keep `load` simple and lean - a naive laoder which loads everything it sees.
 The save-time `exclude` is where that decision belongs, if the user didn't want something persisted, they shouldn't have saved it.
 The `"skip"` key is an option for edge cases (see the end of this section for more information).

 (Also see an alternative design of load in the next section)